The Banking Regulation Review: Cambodia

 - subordinated debt instruments not exceeding 100 per cent of base net worth and with prior agreement of the NBC; and

 - other items with prior agreement of the NBC.

-In February 2018, the NBC introduced another prudential regulation to determine the capital buffer, which includes the capital conversation buffer and the countercyclical capital buffer, to increase the resilience of banks and microfinance deposit-taking institutions.
+In February 2018, the NBC introduced another prudential regulation to determine the capital buffer, which includes the capital conservation buffer and the countercyclical capital buffer, to increase the resilience of banks and microfinance deposit-taking institutions.

 Capital conservation buffer

 The capital conservation buffer is designed to ensure that banks and microfinance deposit-taking institutions build up capital buffers under normal financial situations that can be drawn down when losses occur.
-The requirements are as follows: the capital conversation buffer must be equal to 2.5 per cent of the risk-weighted assets; and the sum of the Tier 1 capital ratio (7.5 per cent) plus the capital conservation buffer (2.5 per cent) must not be less than 10 per cent of the risk-weighted assets.
+The requirements are as follows: the capital conservation buffer must be equal to 2.5 per cent of the risk-weighted assets; and the sum of the Tier 1 capital ratio (7.5 per cent) plus the capital conservation buffer (2.5 per cent) must not be less than 10 per cent of the risk-weighted assets.
 Amid the coronavirus pandemic, the NBC has decided to delay the requirement for BFIs to meet the capital conservation buffer of 50 per cent.26

 Countercyclical capital buffer